alphaflows/log-tell/README.md

 - Persists tail offsets under `fluentbit/state` so restarts never replay old logs.
 - Reads Docker metadata through `/var/run/docker.sock`, adding `container_name`, `image`, and label fields to every event so you can slice dashboards per workload.
+- Applies `LOG_CONTAINER_REGEX` before any other filters so only the containers you care about (e.g., `manta-vllm-server*`) consume resources or trigger alerts.
 - Buffers both inputs and outputs onto disk before retrying, which prevents data loss when the central OpenObserve endpoint is busy.

 On Linux hosts the `/var/lib/docker/containers` bind immediately exposes every container log file; on macOS/Windows that path is empty because Docker Desktop runs inside a VM, so rely on the Fluentd/Forward input described below to stream logs instead of tailing files.